xuankimtran/docs-1/pages/katalon-analytics/docs/kt_invite_user_org.md

 3. Fill in the required information, then click **Invite**.

     You can enter multiple email addresses to invite members.
-Multiple email addresses should be separated by a space or comma, or *Enter*.
+Multiple email addresses should be separated by a Comma, Space, Tab, Alt, Out Focus, or Enter.

 Your team members will receive an invitation email containing a link.
-Once they click on the link and accept the invitation, they become Users in your Organization.
+Once they click on the link and accept the invitation, they become Members in your Organization.

 Alternatively, you can copy the activation link in the **Pending Invitation** section and send it to them.